 - Harness for your dog, to attach him to your bicycle

 - Dog food, if you’re going for a long ride, and a bowl

 Attachments to Help you Cycle Safely with Your Dog

-When your dog seems pretty comfortable, work in the Springer, WalkyDog, or BikerDog attachments.
-These are non-pull attachment that make your dog less likely to pull you over.
-Some good ones on the market are: The Springer, BikerDog, or WalkyDog.
+When your dog seems pretty comfortable, work in a non-pull attachment that makes your dog less likely to pull you over.
+Two good ones on the market are: the Springer and the WalkyDog Hands-Free Bicycle Leash.
 They are designed to keep you and your dog safe, and include a quick release in case an obstacle comes between you and your dog.

 Identification for You and Your Dog